YASIRZAHID/NPMPACKAGEGUIDE/README.md

 # GUIDE TO CREATING NPM PACKAGE #

-This guide is for making a calculator package and relevant packages are installed, this is a step by step guide for setting the right environment for the project
+This guide is for making a calculator package and relevant packages are installed, This is a step by step guide for setting the right environment for the project

 ## 1 Check if right environment is installed ##